KTohara/ruby_Chess/README.md

 Most of it was coded in tandem with TDD, but there were definitely points where I needed to code first, then test, then go back into refactoring.

-*Do your best to keep your classes modular and clean and your methods doing only one thing each.*
-*This is the largest program that you’ve written, so you’ll definitely start to see the benefits of good organization (and testing) when you start running into bugs.*

 I started to code this project with a decent outline of what I wanted.
 Unfortunately, there were some points during the project where I felt there should have been better planning on my part.
-I think overall, having a UML diagram or overall structure of where everything needed to go would have been super helpful for me.
+Having a UML diagram or overall structure of where everything needed to go would have been super helpful for me.

 Overall, this was a fun and challenging project!
 I would love to look back at this some day and really look at how much I could improve (Which I already understand; there is a lot).